We’re all familiar with the “effortless abs” achieved by infomercial models.

 6. Roman Chair Hyperextension (Back Extensions)

+The back extension is usually performed to work the low back (which is actually the back of your abs) or the rear “love handles,” along with the hamstrings and glutes.
 The problem with this exercise is usually in the way it’s performed, by slowly lowering the body down to the ground, legs locked in, then shooting up quickly to achieve a contraction in the lower back muscles.

 7. Vertical/Hanging Knee Raise

-It is only slightly more effective when the pelvis is able to tip forward to aid in lifting the legs, but most of us aren’t strong enough to do this and end up causing even more strain on their hip flexors.
+The hanging knee raise is another exercise that not only puts extreme stress on the hip flexors but also doesn’t even work the full range of the abdominals.
+It is only slightly more effective when the pelvis is able to tip forward to aid in lifting the legs, but most of us aren’t strong enough to do this and end up causing even more strain on our hip flexors.

-Ab Exercises To Do Instead
+Ab Exercises to Do Instead

+When it comes to exercise, the most complicated is usually the least effective in terms of results.
+A rule of thumb regarding abdominal exercises is to create and mimic movements that are natural to the body.
 Some call these “functional” movements.
 The goal is to avoid contorting the body into unnatural positions while working muscles as they were meant to be worked: together, not in isolation.

+So how do we do this?
 By keeping it simple and using mostly bodyweight exercises (there are some exceptions, like the Pallof press, below) that work our core as it was designed to work: as a stabilizer.

 1. Planks

+Planks are considered one of the best ab exercises, as nearly every inch of the abdominals is being activated, along with the entire front side of the body.
 In the plank position, we’re building and strengthening the deep core muscles of the transverse abdominis and the internal abdominal obliques, which wrap around our entire core and lay the foundation for our “six-pack” muscles.

-Planks are also excellent for relieving back pain (unlike most machine exercises, which are liable to cause it) by strengthening the actual core – our stabilizer muscles – which takes pressure off the lower back (4).
+The Planks are also excellent for relieving back pain (unlike most machine exercises, which are liable to cause it) by strengthening the actual core – our stabilizer muscles – which takes the pressure off the lower back (4).

 2. Stability Ball Push-Ups

+Stability ball push-ups are a challenging exercise that has the benefits of a plank (activating those internal abdominal muscles that strengthen the entire core) while also working the arms and upper back.
 The reason they are so effective is due to the unstable nature of the ball you’re pushing against, which requires the abs (especially the obliques) to work extra hard to maintain balance.

 3. Stability Ball Grasshopper

-The stability ball grasshopper packs a double punch, as the stability muscles are engaged due to your feet being on the unstable ball, the rectus abdominis (six pack) muscles are contracting, and the upper body is working isometrically.
+The stability ball grasshopper packs a double punch, as the stability muscles are engaged due to your feet being on the unstable ball, the rectus abdominis (six-pack) muscles are contracting, and the upper body is working isometrically.
+Be sure to keep your spine straight (don’t let it sag), with your abs pulled in and contracting throughout the exercise.

 4. Renegade Rows